capossele/Meetup/README.md

 # Basic Sample Business Network

-> This is the "Hello World" of Hyperledger Composer samples, which demonstrates the core functionality of Hyperledger Composer by changing the value of an asset.
+> This example is based on the "Hello World" of Hyperledger Composer samples, which demonstrates the core functionality of Hyperledger Composer by changing the value of an asset.

 This business network defines: